Can I Take an Education Loan in Second Year? Eligibility, Process & Tips

 2. What if my university doesn't follow annual exams like in India?

 Banks accept alternative proofs, like professor letters or semester progress reports.
-Documenting your course structure and showing consistent study helps get the disbursement approved.
+Documenting your course structure and showing consistent study progress helps get disbursement approved.

 3. Can I get a loan if I failed an exam but retook it later?

 Yes, as long as you demonstrate active progress and your institution allows deferred or non-binding exams.
-Providing official proof of course progress is key.
+Official proof of course progress is key.

 4. Will applying mid-course affect my future loan eligibility?